 Catering: Food options available throughout the University of Newcastle Campus

 Sports Medicine: Specific sports medicine staff will not be provided for this venue.
-Venue staff will implement first aid if required.
-Alternatively, students can seek medical assistance from the sports medicine trainer at Volleyball (within the same complex).
+Students can seek medical assistance from the sports medicine trainer at Ultimate (located downstairs on Oval 1).
 Taping with players’ own tape is free, but a fee will apply to use trainers’ tape.

 Duties & Uniform

 Australian University Sport (AUS) conducts its competitions under the official playing rules and regulations implemented by the national sporting organisation for that sport.
 However, AUS events are unique and hence there are often variations that are implemented.